 Now the company is owned by Antonio Colombo, the son of A.L.
 Colombo, who was involved in producing steel tubes (the famous Columbus tubes) for bicycles, cars (like Ferrari, Alfa Romeo, etc.), motorbikes (Moto Guzzi, etc.), airplanes (like Caproni, the very first plane to fly over the Atlantic Ocean).

 The company is based in Caleppio di Settala, Milan, Italy.

-The company is founded by Rich Fox, who is also the head designer, and based in Portland, Oregon, United States.
+The company is founded by Rich Fox, who is also the head designer and is based in Portland, Oregon, United States.
 They build road and city bikes.

-The company is founded by Joel Greenblatt and located in Golden Valley, Minnesota, United States.
-They build many types of bicycles – including road, track, MTB, Fat bikes, Cyclo-x etc.
+The company is founded by Joel Greenblatt and is located in Golden Valley, Minnesota, United States.
+They build many types of bicycles – including road, track, MTB, Fat bikes, Cyclo-x, etc.

 The company is located in Orlando, United States and it was founded in 1988.
-They build many type of bicycles bicycles, including road, touring, city, cyclo-x and tandem.
+They build many types of bicycles, including road, touring, city, cyclo-x, and tandem.

 “Co-Motion Cycles started simply: We built a few bikes for ourselves and our friends, and discovered that we were able to rise to the occasion when challenged by new ideas or problems.
 Not once have we stopped questioning the way things have always been done.
 While finding better ways to make our bicycles stand apart, we’ve learned more than we ever imagined, from designing new bicycle tubing to the intricacies of our own CNC machining and maintaining an amazing, talented workforce.”